ibm-cloud-docs/monitoring/getting-started.md

 Data is stored in {{site.data.keyword.cloud_notm}}.
 {: important}

 You can configure a monitoring agent for different environments.
-For example, to configure your Kubernetes cluster to send metrics to your Sysdig instance, you must install a `sysdig-agent` pod on each node of your cluster.
-The monitoring agent collects data from the pod where it is installed, and forwards it to your Sysdig instance.
+For example, to configure your Kubernetes cluster to send metrics to your monitoring, you must install a `monitoring-agent` pod on each node of your cluster.
+The monitoring agent collects data from the pod where it is installed, and forwards it to your monitoring.

 Complete one of the following tutorials to learn how to deploy a monitoring agent: